Homelessness

 If you want to let our outreach team know where the person is, you can complete a StreetLink report.

 StreetLink is a national service that helps connect people sleeping outside in England and Wales with support from councils and charities.
 It covers anyone bedding down outdoors or staying in places not meant for living, such as a vehicle or an empty building.
-The system relies on alerts from the public and from those who are rough sleeping.

 Not always.
 Many people who beg in Swindon are not sleeping rough.
 Some have accommodation and may be asking for money to fund a drug or alcohol addiction rather than a place to stay.